 Element Content frames are placeholder text frames used within Typefi Elements.
 They are commonly used for inserting element-level content, such as figure captions, pull-quotes, and sidebar notes.

-NOTE Element Content Frames must be part of a Typefi Element.
+Element Content Frames must be part of a Typefi Element.
 During the automated page composition process, they are populated with content that is marked up in their corresponding Typefi Element.

-Create an Element Content Frame
+To create an Element Content Frame:

 - Create an InDesign text frame and select it.

 - Choose Object → Typefi Frame Type → Element Content.
 Alternatively, right-click (Windows) or Control-click (macOS) the selected frame and choose Typefi Frame Type → Element Content from the shortcut menu.
 The Element Content Frame border is cyan by default.

 After creating an Element Content Frame, you must apply a Typefi Element to it, or to the group in which the frame is placed.
 Applying a Typefi Element to your Element Content Frame defines which content will be placed within the frame during page composition.